randomwalk94/academic-kickstart/content/research.md

 ### Random Notes
-(these are shorter notes or even in other subjects)
+(these are shorter notes, outside of my main research line or even in other subjects)